yudharisandy/FastConsumableQC.Vision/README.md

 - If there is an incompatibale version issue regarding the loaded model, you can re-create the `model.pkl` by changing `isTrainTipQC = true` in `config.json`, then `python main.py`.
 This will only take a few seconds to complete.
 Later, you need to change it back to `isTrainTipQC = false` for inferencing in another mode.

 ## Result
-- Currently, the result has not been finalized yet, this code only print the score of plunger surface analyzer.
+- Currently, the result has not been finalized yet, this code only print the score of plunger surface analyzer in the terminal.
+Or you can check the score in teh log file name, ex: `<2024-06-18_12-16-041055_bin_clean_roi_segmented_inner-circle_0.4192>`.
+The last `0.4192` is the score.
 - The dumped image logs and log.txt file will be stored inside `/FastConsumableQC.Vision/log/` directory.

 ### Highlevel Overview of Processing Pipeline